-The reintroduction phase showed us that my son was sensitive to dairy and grains – not a total allergy, but give him a grilled cheese sandwich, and he’d have a minor eczema flare up.
+The reintroduction phase showed us that my son was sensitive to dairy and grains.
+It wasn’t a total allergy, but give him a grilled cheese sandwich, and he’d have a minor eczema flare up.
 He was also sensitive to sugar on an empty stomach.

 His results were at the top of our list of concerns, but slowly I began noticing how beneficial the diet was for me.
 My skin was clear – as in no pimples, no redness, and smaller pores.
 I didn’t have any weight to lose at the time, but my belly was flat and my overall digestion better.

-During reintroduction, I discovered that grains and dairy were what caused bloating and skin issues for me.
+During reintroduction, I discovered that grains and dairy caused bloating and skin issues for me.
 Going without dairy is easy for me, but no bread is similar to how I felt on my first Whole 30 when I asked my husband, “Does a life with no sugar still have meaning?”

 Out of necessity (and sanity), I began researching alternative flours and ancient grains.